 The time between Christmas and New Years can be filled with wonderful family memories - or it can be a time of kids sitting alone with their cell phone playing video games.

 If you’re looking for something to do with your children, why not try these experiments with CO2?
 It can be both fun and a learning experience they will remember long after the holidays are over.

 Diet Coke and Mentos

-The eruption of bubbles caused by dropping Mentos candy into Diet Coke is twenty years old, but still fun for kids.
+The eruption of bubbles caused by dropping Mentos candy into Diet Coke is over twenty years old, but still fun for kids.
 What you may not know is that the gas released to create the geyser of soda bubbles is carbon dioxide.
 The secret of the reaction is the CO2 in the soda and the rough surface of the Mentos.
 Here’s an explanation.

 Don’t have Mentos around?
 Try adding half a cup of baking soda to a liter bottle of diet or regular Coke and stand back!
 Make sure the Coke is room temperature for maximum effect, and make sure you do this outside to minimize the mess.

 You can make CO2 at home by adding 1 tablespoon of white vinegar and 1 heaping teaspoon of baking soda in a glass.
 This safe chemical reaction creates water and CO2.